 McDonald is a very small borough located in the state of Pennsylvania.
-With a population of 2,095 people and five constituent neighborhoods, McDonald is the 582nd largest community in Pennsylvania.
-McDonald has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 2,068 people and five constituent neighborhoods, McDonald is the 582nd largest community in Pennsylvania.
+McDonald has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 McDonald is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, McDonald is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in McDonald who work in office and administrative support (13.44%), sales jobs (13.34%), and food service (10.75%).
+Overall, McDonald is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in McDonald who work in sales jobs (11.04%), food service (10.74%), and office and administrative support (10.33%).

-The per capita income in McDonald in 2010 was $23,552, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $94,208 for a family of four.
+The per capita income in McDonald in 2010 was $24,632, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $98,528 for a family of four.
 However, McDonald contains both very wealthy and poor people as well.

 The people who call McDonald home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of McDonald residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in McDonald include Italian, Irish, Polish, and English.
+The greatest number of McDonald residents report their race to be White, followed by Asian.
+Important ancestries of people in McDonald include German, Italian, Irish, Polish, and English.

 The most common language spoken in McDonald is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Chinese and Spanish.